ggraciela/Challenge8_testimonials-grid-section-main/README.md

 Completed in: ~
 <br />
-Over the span of ? days (Jan 2022)
+Over the span of ? days (5th- Jan 2022)
 <br />
 <br />
 <br />